-The third 2016 Forum introduced a possible format for the long-awaited website which could incorporate possible responses to the two basic questions above which set the parameters of the Forum.
+The third 2016 Forum introduced a possible format for the long-awaited website that could incorporate possible responses to the two basic questions above, which set the parameters of the Forum.
 A second goal was to reconsider some of the steering committee's terms of reference referred to earlier.
-In other words, a start was made and an opportunity afforded to the DR thinkers to re-consider questions raised from the first and second IFDR Forum Days for the 'right' questions to be asked.
+In other words, a start was made and an opportunity afforded to the DR thinkers to reconsider questions raised from the first and second IFDR Forum Days for the "right" questions to be asked.

-The program for the 2016 Forum offered each of the organisations, 3-4 minutes to discuss their views about the proposed 'consultative body' and whether the enormous changes in the DR landscape since November 2013 had affected their daily functioning.
-The 2016 Forum Day introduced the opportunity to consider the possibility of formulating some type of unity such as a 'charter' like the one sent as an example to participants in 2015 for discussion on the linked-in site, or for formulating another type of entity either on-line or otherwise.
-Although no decision was made the steering committee for 2016 was mindful of the evolving nature of the Forum and recognizes the need for time to allow thoughts to germinate into action.
+The program for the 2016 Forum offered each of the organisations 3-4 minutes to discuss their views about the proposed "consultative body", and whether the enormous changes in the DR landscape since November 2013 had affected their daily functioning.
+The 2016 Forum Day introduced the opportunity to consider the possibility of formulating some type of unity - such as a "charter", like the one sent as an example to participants in 2015 for discussion on the linked-in site - or another type of entity either online or otherwise.
+Although no decision was made, the steering committee for 2016 was mindful of the evolving nature of the Forum and recognised the need for time to allow thoughts to germinate into action.

-30 May 2017: Fourth Forum Day.
+30 May 2017: FOURTH FORUM DAY

 Launch of the IFDR Website

-The 4th 2017 conference revisited the questions posed by the Terms of Reference and the possibility of establishing a charter.
-The steering committee was mindful that the questions posed by the Terms of reference had to be reconsidered in light of the changes in the DR Industry and would have to represent not just mediators but also arbitrators, adjudicators and other types of Dispute resolvers.
-Being mindful that the IFDR meets annually the decisions made at each of the Forum Days around all the issues raised need to be recorded for the benefit of the Industry.
-The requirement for a website to document such a history was therefore seen to be of prime importance and the first phase of the long awaited web-site for IFDR was finally launched.
+The fourth 2017 conference revisited the questions posed by the Terms of Reference and the possibility of establishing a charter.
+The steering committee was mindful that the questions posed by the Terms of Reference had to be reconsidered in light of the changes in the DR Industry and would have to represent not just mediators but also arbitrators, adjudicators and other types of dispute resolvers.
+Being mindful that the IFDR meets annually, the decisions made at each of the Forum Days around all the issues raised need to be recorded for the benefit of the Industry.
+The requirement for a website to document such a history was therefore seen to be of prime importance, and the first phase of the long-awaited website for IFDR was finally launched.

-The hope of the 2017 steering committee was that collaborating in a federated platform could enhance the possibility of the DR Industry becoming a National profession in its own right, one that can deal not only with its own needs and interests, but can also subsidise and support its own attempts to compete in the Asia-Pacific market.
-The hope was that the IFDR can assist in making Australia the preferred port of call for international dispute resolution and the successful Launch of its website in Australia was hoped to contribute to the formation of international standards for mediation as a social change agent.
+The hope of the 2017 steering committee was that collaborating in a federated platform could enhance the possibility of the DR Industry becoming a National profession in its own right; one that could deal not only with its own needs and interests, but can also subsidise and support its own attempts to compete in the Asia-Pacific market.
+The hope was that the IFDR can assist in making Australia the preferred port of call for international dispute resolution, and the successful launch of its website in Australia was hoped to contribute to the formation of international standards for mediation as a social change agent.

-10 August 2018: Fifth Forum Day.
+10 August 2018: FIFTH FORUM DAY

-Change of Name to Council for Alternate Dispute Resolvers:
+Change of Name to Council for Alternate Dispute Resolvers

-The fifth conference was held at the Australian Disputes Centre in Castlereagh Street, Sydney and was attended by Haley Jarick from Resolution Institute (RI), Deborah Lockhart from Australian Dispute Centre (ADC), Deborah Tomkinson from Australian Centre from International Commercial Arbitration (ACICA) and Australian Maritime and Transport Arbitration Commission (AMTAC), Jo Delaney from Chartered Institute of Arbitrators (CIArb) and Mary Walker representing Australian Dispute Resolution Association (ADRA) and acting as an Observer for Law Council of Australia (LCA).
+The fifth conference was attended by Haley Jarick from RI, Deborah Lockhart from ADC, Deborah Tomkinson from ACICA and Australian Maritime and Transport Arbitration Commission (AMTAC), Jo Delaney from CIArb and Mary Walker representing ADRA and acting as an Observer for Law Council of Australia.